 This second volume of Ayn Rand Society Philosophical Studies provides extensive analysis of Ayn Rand's epistemology, the most important—but perhaps the least well-known—part of her philosophy of Objectivism.
 Contributed by scholars both sympathetic to and critical of Rand's approach, these revealing essays address a wide range of topics, including Rand's unique accounts of concept-formation and objectivity.

-Allan Gotthelf is Anthem Foundation Distinguished Fellow for Research and Teaching in Philosophy at Rutgers University.
-He is the author of On Ayn Rand and Teleology, First Principles, and Scientific Method in Aristotle’s Biology and coeditor of Philosophical Issues in Aristotle’s Biology and the forthcoming Ayn Rand: A Companion to Her Works and Thought.learn more
+Allan Gotthelf (1942–2013) was Anthem Foundation Distinguished Fellow for Research and Teaching in Philosophy at Rutgers University.
+He is the author of On Ayn Rand and Teleology, First Principles, and Scientific Method in Aristotle’s Biology, and coeditor of Philosophical Issues in Aristotle’s Biology and Ayn Rand: A Companion to Her Works and Thought.
+He was a founding member of the Ayn Rand Society and the Ayn Rand Society Philosophical Studies book series.learn more

 James G. Lennox is professor of history and philosophy of science at the University of Pittsburgh.
 He is the author of Aristotle: On the Parts of Animals I–IV and Aristotle’s Philosophy of Biology: Studies in the Origins of Life Science.
 Lennox is coeditor of Philosophical Issues in Aristotle’s Biology; Being, Nature, and Life in Aristotle: Essays in Honor of Allan Gotthelf; and Concepts, Theories, and Rationality in the Biological Sciences.learn more